Twinrix—A New Vaccine for Hepatitis A and B

 By William T. Elliott, MD, FACP, and James Chan, PharmD, PhD

 The FDA recently approved a vaccine that provides dual protection against hepatitis A and B. Marketed as Twinrix by GlaxoSmithKline Pharmaceuticals, the vaccine combines inactivated hepatitis A vaccine with hepatitis B recombinant vaccine, the antigenic components in Havrix and Engerix B, respectively.
 The combination reduces the number of injections needed to immunize patients to both viruses from 5 to 3.
+An exact release date is expected soon.

 Twinrix is indicated for the active immunization of adults (18 years of age or older) against disease caused by hepatitis A virus and infections by all known subtypes of hepatitis B virus.1